MLHale/CYBR8470/modules/building-a-server/README.md

 # Building a Server

-### Cybersecurity First Principles in this lesson

-* __Abstraction__: An abstraction is a representation of an object or concept.
-It could be something such as a door, a speedometer, or a data structure in computer science.
-Abstraction decouples the design from the implementation.
-The gauges in an automobile are an abstraction of the performance of a car.
-A map is an abstraction of the earth.

-* __Data Hiding__: Data hiding is the technique that does not allow certain aspects of an object to be observed or accessed.
-Data and information hiding keeps the programmer from having complete access to data structures.
-It allows access to only what is necessary.

-* __Layering__: Cyber security uses multiple layers of defense or protecting information.
-If one layer is defeated the next layer should catch it.

-* __Least Privilege__: One of the ways to protect information is by limiting what people can see and do with your information and resources.
-The principle of least privilege says to allow the minimum number of privileges necessary to accomplish the task.

-* __Minimization__: Minimization refers to having the least functionality necessary in a program or device.
-The goal of minimization is to simplify and decrease the number of ways that software can be exploited.
-This can include **turning off ports that are not needed**, reducing the amount of code running on a machine, and/or turning off unneeded features in an application.

-* __Modularization__: The concept of modularity is like building blocks.
-Each block (or module) can be put in or taken out from a bigger project.
-Each module has its own separate function that is interchangeable with other modules.

-* __Resource Encapsulation__: Encapsulation is an object oriented concept where all data and functions required to use the resource are packaged into a single self-contained component.
-The goal is to only allow access or manipulation of the resource in the way the designer intended.
-An example, assume a flag pole is the object.
-There are fixed methods on how the flag pole is to be used.
-Put the flag on, take the flag off, raise or lower the flag.
-Nothing else can be done to the flag pole.

-* __Simplicity__: Simplicity allows a person to better understand hardware and software.
-Without the clutter of unnecessarily complicated code and interfaces, the software will be more understandable by people that will update the code when requirements change.
-It will be easier to understand by the testers and they will be able to spot problems sooner.
-By keeping software as simple and as focused as possible, the reliability and security is greatly increased.

 ### Introduction
 In this module, you will learn how to build a server of your own and connect it up to Littlebits.